johnkeithwood/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps.md

     docker exec -it db bash
     ```

     You will have a prompt inside the mongo container.
-From that prompt, run the import script (`./import.sh`)
+From that prompt, run the import scripts

     ```
     mongoimport --host localhost --db webratings --collection heroes --type json --file ./heroes.json --jsonArray